umbraco/UmbracoDocs/Extending/Property-Editors/Property-Actions/index.md

 ## Getting ready for Property Actions
 A Property Editor needs to be implemented as a Component for it to perform the call to expose its Property Actions.
-The Component must be configured to retrieve an optional reference to `umbProperty`, the requirement must be optional cause property-editors are implemented in scenarios where it's not presented.
+The Component must be configured to retrieve an optional reference to `umbProperty`.
+The requirement must be optional because property-editors are implemented in scenarios where it's not presented.

 See the following example: